What is the first thing you look at when you check out the specs of a bike?

 The Lightest Touring Motorcycles: Machine Control

-In conditions around town or where low-speed riding requires greater machine control, we need bikes that are light and mobile.
-Not heavy and cumbersome.
+In conditions where slow-speed riding is required, we need bikes that are light and mobile – not heavy and cumbersome.

 And the need for the lightest touring motorcycles is extrapolated in touring situations.